Google Cardboard brings VR to your phone.

 This is safe for children?

-Sort of.
+For the most part, yes.
 Cardboard is designed to be used in short bursts of 15 minutes or less, and in that situation there's no chance of damage to a child's vision.
 Extending beyond the 30 minute mark has been a point of concern among pediatricians, so monitoring your child as they use Cardboard is appropriate.

 Google has been working to introduce Cardboard into classrooms for virtual field trips controlled by the teacher.
 The Expeditions Pioneer Program puts teachers in control of special software on a tablet that controls what the kids can see through Cardboard, which creates a guided field trip to enhance a particular lesson.
 Google has been slowly working with schools all over the world to make this a reality, and so far it has worked quite well.